NhanAZ/Stuff/PMBigLogs.md

 - Fixed coral blocks becoming dead after calling `getDropsForCompatibleTool()` on them.
 - Fixed `BlockDeathEvent->getOldState()` returning a block which is already dead.

+# 4.23.6
+Released 21st August 2023.

+## Fixes
+- Added a workaround for armor and other inventories not working correctly after inventory sync.
+This is caused by a client bug.

 # 5.0.0
 Released 1st June 2023.